t04glovern/aws-ffmpeg-serverless-convert/README.md

-# Udemy Video Converter - FFMPEG Lambda Layer
+# FFMPEG Lambda Layer - Video Converter

 Deploy the base image to an S3 bucket you have available